wackyvik/docker-bitbucket/README.md

   4. If you wish to build any other version of Atlassian Bitbucket - specify the version number in BITBUCKET.VERSION file.

-  4. Run 'make'.
+  5. Run 'make build run'.
 Container will be built and initialized immediately.

   In case this system already has a previous version of this container (say with your current version of Bitbucket)